- Action conflict under control: An integrated perspective on action control and its underlying neurophysiological and computational mechanisms

 In this thesis, psychological concepts of action control are re-examined using a neurophysiological technique that allows causal inferences about brain function, namely Transcranial Magnetic Stimulation (TMS), and a computational modeling approach.
 With TMS we can measure the physiological state of the motor cortex during conflict situations, identify which brain regions are causally involved and how key nodes of those brain regions interact with each other.
 Finally, the results from these approaches are discussed in the context of the different existing theoretical frameworks.

-- Thesis: 159224_Campen_thesis_zonder omslag.pdf: Due to copyright reasons, the cover of this thesis has not been published
+- Due to copyright reasons, the cover of the thesis is not included in the thesis download.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.